RIR360/development/journal/2025/february.md

 ## 02/03/2025
 - When you work be a robot - no distractions, when you're relaxing be a human - no overtime.
 - Round robin method works so well handling your daily tasks, rotating between jobs.
+- Instead of restricting yourself from everything, reward yourself after completing the tasks for a time limit.